South Whitehall Township, Pennsylvania: Recreation

 Dorney Park & Wildwater Kingdom's Steel Force and Thunderhawk roller coasters in South Whitehall Township; Steel Force is the eighth-tallest steel roller coaster in the world with a first drop of 205 ft and a top speed of 75 mph.

 South Whitehall Township is best known as the home of Dorney Park and Wildwater Kingdom, a popular amusement park.
 It also hosts the Lehigh County Soccer Fields, which are accessible from Broadway east of Route 309.

 Government and politics

 South Whitehall is represented by State Senator Jarrett Coleman in the 16th Senatorial district and State Representative Michael Schlossberg in the 132nd State House district.
 At the federal level, South Whitehall is represented by Ryan Mackenzie in the 7th congressional district.

+The South Whitehall Township Board of Commissioners is the governing body of the township and is composed of five citizens, elected at-large for four-year terms.
+As of January 5, 2026, the members of the Board of Commissioners are as follows: